Labrador choral traditions celebrated

-An ancient singing tradition and a north-south choral encounter will be the subject of a documentary film being shot on Labrador’s north coast in the coming weeks.
+An ancient singing tradition and a north-south choral encounter will be the subject of a documentary film currently being shot on Labrador’s north coast.

 Choral Traditions of the Labrador Inuit is a project developed by Memorial University’s School of Music in collaboration with the Moravian Church of Newfoundland and Labrador and the Nunatsiavut Government.

 It consists of a series of musical encounters between the church and community choirs in Nain, Makkovik, Hopedale and Happy Valley-Goose Bay with a group of musicians from the island.

 Timed to coincide with the liturgical season surrounding Easter, the project brought the St. John’s-based musicians into each community for several days to share in rehearsals and performances with community musicians and culminated in a large choral celebration coinciding with the Easter Monday celebrations in Hopedale.

 The whole project was documented by filmmaker Nigel Markham and CBC radio producer Francesca Swann for future broadcast.

 The traditions of choral singing in coastal Labrador have a long and unique history.
 Soon after the arrival of the missionaries, the Labrador Inuit began singing the complex Moravian music of the 18th century with great accomplishment.
 Before the end of the 19th century Inuit musicians had assumed stewardship for a distinctive and indigenous musical tradition of choral singing with string orchestra, as well as brass bands.

 Generations of Inuit organists and choirmasters have preserved and refined that tradition which is rooted in a compelling practice of congregational choral singing.
 And from April 15-28 this year, they shared that tradition with the members of the Innismara Vocal Ensemble, together with a St. John’s-based string quartet and brass quintet.